Enterprise-CMCS/seatool-compare/docs/docs/services/status-appian.md

 #### Fields
 - There several possible fields for these records:
+  - `PK: string`  The partition key which is the PCKG_ID id of the appian record they reference.
-  - `id: string` ID - id of the mmdl record they reference.
+  - `SK: string`  The sort key id which is the PCKG_ID of the appian record they reference.
   - `SPA_ID: string` SPA_ID - id of the SPA_ID record they reference, should match SEATool.id.
   - `iterations: number` - number of times the record has gone through the workflow.
   - `isAppianSubmitted: boolean` - submitted state of appian data.